 a.
 The Jury official closest to the incident site or injured athlete will communicate with the Chief of Race the location of the injured athlete.
-No person is to move onto the course or APPROACH THE DOWN RACER, UNTIL ORDERED TO DO SO BY EITHER, A MEMBER OF THE JURY, THE EVENT MEDICAL DIRECTOR OR THE SKI PATROL.
+No PERSON IS TO MOVE ONTO THE COURSE OR APPROACH THE DOWN RACER, UNTIL ORDERED TO DO SO BY EITHER, A MEMBER OF THE JURY, THE EVENT MEDICAL DIRECTOR OR THE SG PATROL.

 - b.
 The Jury official closest to the incident site or injured athlete will take charge of the accident and communicate on the Jury channel as to the initial assessment of the accident and athlete and request, if necessary, course access by ski patrol. - c.
 If required, the Chief of Race (or the mountain liaison person) will direct the ski patrol to access the injured athlete and determine the appropriate course of action and the need for equipment or personnel (toboggan only when required).
-No one will access the course until the Jury has granted course accessafter a confirmed Stop Start. - d.
+No one will access THE COURSE UNTIL THE JURY HAS GRANTED COURSE ACCESS AFTER A CONFIRMED STOP START. - d.
 The Chief of Race or the mountain liaison person, and only the Chief of Race or the mountain liaison person (under instruction from the Chief of Race), will communicate with the ski patrol the location of the injured athlete. - e.
 Evacuation, if necessary, will be coordinated by the ski patrol, the Chief of Race and assisted by a member of the Jury. - f.
 If available, the event physician will be directed to the incident site if needed to assist the ski patrol. - g.
 Team physicians may assist response after course access has been granted.
 Team physicians should follow or accompany ski patrol response. - h.
 Additional equipment and personnel will be dispatched by the Event Medical Director as required. - i.
 Athletes will be transported from the race venue according to the evacuation protocol set out below.

 Any person, other than the ski patrol attending at the accident site may only remove "debris" from the racecourse and may only assist the athlete under the specific direction of the ski patrol person in charge of the accident site.
-Under no circumstances (other than AN OBSERVED NON-BREATHING PATIENT), is any person other than the ski patrol in charge of the accident site, to attempt to remove the athlete's equipment, remove the athlete from the nets or attempt to move the athlete in any way.
+Under no circumstances (other than AN OBSERVED NON-BREATHING PATIENT), is any person other than the ski patrol in charge of the accident site, to attempt to remove the athlete is equipment, remove the athlete from the nets or attempt to move the athlete in any way.